MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab08_Set_up_Cash_Management.md

     4. In the **G/L Account No.** field, enter **10250**.

+Note – If you do not find the G/L Account No. – Please proceed with creating a new.

-2. Assign the bank account posting group.
+1. Assign the bank account posting group.

     1. Select the search for page icon in the top-right corner of the page, enter **Bank Accounts**, and then choose the related link.